Module 6 of 12 · Async + Virtual

 Obsessed Designer

-Goes dark in the work — assumes silence is fine and lets consultants design to stale assumptions.
+Stops communicating during the work, assumes silence is fine, and lets consultants design to stale assumptions.

 People Pleaser